-Connections to the existing DMWW's system shall be coordinated with the Engineer and scheduled a minimum of 48 hours in advance.
+Connections to the existing DMWW's system for the 8 inch water main shall be coordinated with the Engineer and scheduled a minimum of 48 hours in advance.
 Customers who will be without water shall be notified by the Contractor a minimum of 24 hours in advance.
 Water main shutdowns may need to be completed outside normal working hours to minimize impact on affected customers.
 No additional compensation will be paid for work outside normal working hours.